butuzov/todayilearned/linux/readme.md

 ### `uname`

 Print (Linux) operating system name.
-More @ [How to check OS and version using a Linux command](https://unix.stackexchange.com/questions/88644/how-to-check-os-and-version-using-a-linux-command)

  * `-a` Behave as though all of the options -mnrsv were specified.
  * `-m` print the machine hardware name.